piotr-machura/website/src/index.md

 **But**, when King keeps his stories short and concise, they can be incredible. *"Big Driver"* (and basically anything else from *"Full dark no stars"*) just engraves itself in your brain, you know?
 You just can't stop reading.

-Honorable mention goes to *"Silamrillion*" by Tolkien.
+Honorable mention goes to *"Silmarillion*" by Tolkien.
 I like the mythology style, but a narration without a main character (and a ~700 page book with barely any dialog) can be just a tad bit boring at times.
 Or almost all the time, if you have an attention span of a 6-year old.